-St Maarten Yacht Charters
+St Martin Yacht Charters

-Only 37 meters in length, St. Maarten is regarded for its unique position: it is the only island in the Caribbean that peacefully houses two different nations – with one half owned by France, and the other, by the Netherlands.
+Only 37 meters in length, St. Martin is regarded for its unique position: it is the only island in the Caribbean that peacefully houses two different nations – with one half owned by France, and the other, by the Netherlands.

 Head to the Dutch side for endless casinos, a vibrant nightlife, and the island’s special rum-based, guava-berry liquors.
 On the French side, take in the island life at a slower pace; go shopping in its outdoor markets, try delicious French pastries, and indulge in Indian Caribbean cuisine like you’ve never had before.

 Despite the divide, which is recognizable to yacht charter guests only by a single obelisk that stands at its border, the island operates as one.
 Along its coasts, guests will find nearly 36 sandy beach retreats; each of which are known for their pure white sand, sparkling turquoise waters, colorful coral reef s, and light, island breezes.
 For a taste of adventure, stay towards its interior – there is enough golfing, horseback riding and hiking to keep you occupied through all your days in Paradise.

 The diversity of this unique Caribbean yacht charter destination offers a myriad of sites, activities, and cuisine, all influenced by the Caribbean vibe that you want to experience.